pselm/signals/README.md

 * Making the initial setup of an Elm-like program as nice as possible.
   (That is, the construction of the signal graph, hooking up "ports", the graphics etc. -- the kind of thing which the Elm run-time facilitates).
+  I have jotted down some [intial thoughts](src/elm/Signal.md) about this.

 Note that I'm targeting Elm version 0.16, or version 3.0.0 of the core Elm libraries.
 Once Elm version 0.17 comes out, I'll have to assess whether